STRIDES/NIHCloudLabAzure/tutorials/notebooks/Azure_Open_AI/README.md

   ![click chat image](/docs/images/4_click_chat.png)

-Next, you need to deploy an OpenAI model
+Next, you need to deploy an OpenAI model.

 ## Deploy an OpenAI model

 On the left navigation panel, click **Models**